-But before you decide to use the Halloween candy you bought for the kids on your next cheese platter, it’s important to understand the flavors of different styles of chocolate and where to start; begin with the chocolate, or with the cheese?
+But before you decide to use the generic store chocolate or Halloween candy you bought for the kids on your next cheese platter, it’s important to understand the flavors of different styles of chocolate and where to start.
+Do you begin with the chocolate, or with the cheese?

 To help clarify things, we spoke with Diana Valenzuela, the pastry chef of Loring Place, who is not only in charge of the dessert menu, but also oversees the selection of Loring Place’s entirely domestic cheese plate.
 When choosing cheeses for Loring Place’s menu, Chef Diana said “Chef Dan [Kluger] and I are looking for cheeses that kind of wake you up, make you sit up a little bit; there are so many delicious cheeses out there, we’re looking for the ones that make us notice them”, so a good place to start is with cheeses that you already know you enjoy.

 Believe it or not, blue cheese is a great place to start if you’re looking to try a chocolate pairing.
 “I can’t get Bayley Hazen [from Jasper Hill Farm] out of my mind with this question [of chocolate and cheese];” Chef Diana said.
 “Its texture, its slightly sweet [flavor], is it screaming to be paired with chocolate?”
 We certainly think so!
-With Bayley Hazen Blue’s buttery texture and salted caramel notes, it’s a great match with a deep and dark chocolate bar like Raaka Bourbon Cask Bar.
+With Bayley Hazen Blue’s buttery texture and salted caramel notes, it’s a great match with a caramel and milk chocolate bar like Zotter Chocolates Butter Caramel.

 Triple Crème cheeses are also a great match with chocolate because of their creamy sweet flavor and mouthfeel.
-We especially love St. Stephen with a fruit filled chocolate like Zotter Chocolates Never-Ending Strawberry bar.
+We especially love St. Stephen with a fruit filled chocolate or flavored bar from our selection.
 An equally delicious, and slightly more unusual pairing would be to replace the St. Stephen with Murray’s Cavemaster Reserve Hudson Flower, and let the sweet fruit filling of the chocolate bar balance out the herbal hoppy rind of the cheese while the rich paste and creamy chocolate blend.

 As for milk chocolate, Chef Diana suggests pairing it with an aged cheddar, and we could not agree more!
 Some salty, earthy, Murray’s Cavemaster Reserve Stockinghall Cheddar is just the thing to balance the sweet, smooth flavors of milk chocolate.
 We especially like the Pralus Chocolatier Milk Chocolate Infernal Bar, that’s got a hazelnut center cloaked in French milk chocolate, so you know its gotta be good.